Sexual Harassment Reports and Investigations

 Designating a Sexual Harassment Officer

-To assist employees and agencies with accepting, receiving, reviewing, and investigating sexual harassment complaints, Mayor’s Order 2017-313 requires that all agencies designate a Sexual Harassment Officer (SHO).
-Agencies are also required to designate an office or alternate person for when the SHO is unavailable.
-Agencies must submit the names of their designees to OHR and DCHR via email at OHR@dc.gov and DCHR@dc.gov, or at any other email address designated by OHR or DCHR, with the subject line, “[Agency Name] – SHO Designations.”
-If an agency makes any changes to the SHO designation, they must notify both agencies within 10 business days.
+To assist employees and agencies with accepting, receiving, reviewing, and investigating sexual harassment complaints, Mayor’s Order 2023-131 requires that all agencies designate a Sexual Harassment Officer (SHO).
+Agencies are also required to designate an individual who serves as the alternate SHO when the primary SHO is unavailable.
+Agencies must submit the names of their SHOs to the D.C.
+Office of Human Rights (OHR) and the D.C.
+Department of Human Resources (DCHR) via email at [email protected] and [email protected], or at any other email address designated by OHR or DCHR, with the subject line, “[Agency Name] – SHO Designations.”
+If an agency makes any changes to the SHO designation, they must notify both agencies as soon as possible.

 NOTE: When agreed upon, smaller agencies may utilize SHOs from larger agencies, or make other mutually agreeable arrangements for designating SHOs.
-Regardless, the names of all designees must be sent to OHR and DCHR.
+Regardless, the names of all primary and alternate SHOs must be sent to OHR and DCHR and updated when necessary.

 Who Can an Agency Designate as a SHO?

-Agencies can designate SHOs at their discretion so long as the designee is competent in Equal Employment Opportunity (EEO) laws and has no inherent conflict of interest.
-Due to their role in advocating for, or defending the agency, DCHR recommends that agencies do not select the General Counsel, or attorneys in an agency’s Office of General Counsel, to serve as the SHO.
-OHR may have additional information and guidance on SHO designations.
+Agencies may designate SHOs at their discretion so long as the designee is competent in Equal Employment Opportunity (EEO) laws, takes (and continues to take) the annual training provided by DCHR and OHR, and has no inherent conflict of interest.
+Due to their role in defending the agency, DCHR recommends that agencies do not select the General Counsel, or attorneys in an agency’s Office of General Counsel, to serve as their SHO.
+SHOs may, but do not need to be, an agency’s EEO officer or human resources manager.

 Since the SHO will investigate allegations of a very sensitive nature, agencies must designate employees with specific criteria in mind.
 When designating employees to serve as a SHO, the agency should designate someone with:

-• Experience – individuals designated as SHOs should have experience investigating complaints or have related education and training.
-For example, experienced investigators know what to look for, how to find it, and how to analyze what they find;
+• Experience – Individuals designated as SHOs should have experience investigating complaints or have related education and training.
+For example, experienced investigators know what to look for, how to find the relevant information, and how to analyze what they find;

 • Professionalism – individuals investigating sexual harassment complaints must perform their responsibilities with the utmost professionalism, without interference from personal feelings or bias.
-While investigating these complaints, the SHO should maintain the confidentiality and integrity of the process to the fullest extent possible.
+While investigating these complaints, the SHO should maintain the confidentiality and integrity of the process and information received to the fullest extent possible.

 Individuals who may be ideal designees include: